 In your opinion, what makes student loan debt repayment complicated?
 Are we crazy for wanting to pay off our loans ourselves?

 *This post contains affiliate links.
 All opinions are our own.
-We’ll never recommend anything we don’t believe in.
+We’ll never recommend anything we don’t trust and personally use.